 Now we can see that there was a little table with a glass made fruit bowl and further a chessboard … but what a miserable image.
 The reason for this deterioration is that all of these tones were compressed in a very tight region on the left side of the histogram, in its dark part.
 When we forced to introduce a difference where there were no intermediate tones to fill the gaps, that is what we got.

 This is the histogram of the above image.
 That compact pile of near black pixels, which was on the far left in the previous histogram, was stretched far beyond its possibilities and that brought about flaws or striae.
 The 8-bit .jpg file may be true color but not flexible to zoom in any histogram area.
 This histogram ranges from 0 to 255, corresponds to the gradation of 256 tones per color of the RGB standard when in 8 bits.
 If it were a histogram of a file 12-bit per color, even stretching the area of shadows, there would be information to fill these gaps to some extent with actual colors that would have been captured by the sensor.
-Let’s then start over with a RAW file of a photo made under exactly the same conditions exposure conditions.
+Let’s then start it over again with a RAW file of a photo made under exactly the same conditions exposure conditions.

 When clicking to open the photo there comes the usual RAW dialog box where you can adjust several parameters that will guide the opening in an image editor like Photoshop.
 In the case of this photo specifically I increased the exposure and this causes the histogram to stretch to the right.